jcrubino/GoChainApi/README.md

 ## API Reference

-Naming conventions follow the node.js api conventions mostly
+Naming conventions follow the official node.js api conventions, except for GetBlockOpReturn which has explicit hash and height calls

 ## Tests

-see end of file
+Not really but you can see the api in action by looking at the end of chain.go

 ## Contributors